 The structure of the Academy consists of two senior levels: Board of Directors (known at The King's School as the Governing Body) which includes the Head Master (as Accounting Officer).
-The Head Master also leads the Senior Leadership Team which includes the Director of Finance and Estates (as Chief Financial Officer), two (2) Deputy Headmasters and two (2) Assistant Headteachers.
+The Head Master also leads the Senior Leadership Team which includes the School Business Leader (as Chief Financial Officer), two (2) Deputy Headmasters and two (2) Assistant Headteachers.
 An aim of this management structure is to distribute responsibility and accountability and to encourage involvement in decision making at all levels so that the Academy nurtures the talents of all staff to support continual improvement and excellence.